JelmervanL/LAMAS/docs/index.md

     party.
 Otherwise they will disagree with the proposed quest party.
 If the quest party consists of only Evil agents (this can only happen in rounds 1 and 3), they       will vote against it as it would force them to either not sabotage (which costs them a round), or reveal their identities.

   - **Merlin**
-    Merlin will use the same logic as a regular member of team Good, but can, depending on the version of Merlin used, choose to vote against his knowledge and reasoning.
+    Merlin will use the same logic as a regular member of team Good.
     This means that
     Merlin will agree with a party proposition that consists of a member of team Evil.
 This is done as an attempt to stay hidden, giving the